ultimate271/notes/sanderson/elantris/elantris02.05.sanderson.md

 “Kaise, little girls who say such things about their brothers often end up in bed without supper,” Daora informed.
 “Daorn, get moving.”

+## Sarene catches up with her uncle's family over dinner as they discuss stuff
 “You don’t look like a princess,” Kaise said.
 The girl sat primly on her chair beside Sarene.
 The dining room had a homey, studylike feel, filled with dark wood paneling and relics from Kiin’s traveling days.